 The above guard railing is short, yet it is on a small porch that is only about 20” above grade.
 Although the porch is close to grade, someone (such as a tall adult) could still fall over this short railing.

-The photo above shows a proper guard railing (proper height and proper interior spacing) on a newly built deck.
+A proper guard railing (correct height and interior spacing) on a newly built deck.

 You can find our full service list under the Services tab at the top of our website: https://elizabethtown.wini.com

 Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), an electrical engineer, and a US Dept. of Energy Home Energy Score Assessor.
 He can be reached at: 717-361-9467 or email@example.com.

 WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.
 This article was authored by Matthew Steger, ACI - owner of WIN Home Inspection in Lancaster, PA.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.